Ray structures on Teichm\"uller Space: Concluding Remarks

 \subsection{Constructing geodesics in the Teichm\"uller space of hyperbolic surfaces with geodesic boundary}

 Let $S_{g,b}$ be an orientable surface of genus $g$ with $b$ boundary components.
 Let $\T(S_{g,b})$ be the Teichm\"uller space of hyperbolic surfaces with $b$ geodesic boundary components.
-There are {presently} three versions of {a} {Thurston-type} metric on $\T(S_{g,n})$ defined as follows.
+There are presently three versions of a Thurston-type metric on $\T(S_{g,b})$ defined as follows.
 The first one is the so-called \textit{arc metric/distance} introduced by Liu-Papadopoulos-Su-Th\' eret\cite{LPST2010}.
-Let $\mathcal{C}$ be the set of isotopy classes of simple closed cuves on $S_{g,n}$ and $\mathcal{A}$ the set of isotopy classes (rel $\partial S_{g,n}$) of (essential) simple arcs on $S_{g,n}$ with endpoints on $\partial S_{g,n}$.
+Let $\mathcal{C}$ be the set of isotopy classes of simple closed cuves on $S_{g,b}$ and $\mathcal{A}$ the set of isotopy classes (rel $\partial S_{g,b}$) of (essential) simple arcs on $S_{g,b}$ with endpoints on $\partial S_{g,b}$.
 The \textit{arc distance} is defined as:

-The other two versions{, introduced in \cite{AlessandriniDisarlo2019},} are defined via Lipschitz maps For $X,Y\in\T(S_{g,n})$, Let $\mathscr{L}(X,Y)$ be the set of Lipschitz maps from $X$ to $Y$ that commute with the marking up to homotopy.
+The other two versions, introduced in \cite{AlessandriniDisarlo2019}, are defined via Lipschitz maps.
+For $X,Y\in\T(S_{g,b})$, let $\mathscr{L}(X,Y)$ be the set of Lipschitz maps from $X$ to $Y$ that commute with the marking up to homotopy.
 Let $\Lip(\phi)$ be the Lipschitz constant of $\phi\in\mathscr{L}(X,Y) $ Define

-Alessandrini-Disarlo\cite{AlessandriniDisarlo2019} showed that $d_A=d_{L\partial}$ on $\T(S_{g,n})$ and conjectured that \cite[Conjecture 1.8]{AlessandriniDisarlo2019} that $d_A=d_{Lh}$.
-Using harmonic stretch lines we verify this conjecture. \begin{theorem} With notations as above, for any $X,Y\in\T(S_{g,n})$, we have $d_A=d_{Lh}$.
+Alessandrini-Disarlo\cite{AlessandriniDisarlo2019} showed that $d_A=d_{L\partial}$ on $\T(S_{g,b})$ and conjectured that \cite[Conjecture 1.8]{AlessandriniDisarlo2019} that $d_A=d_{Lh}$.
+Using harmonic stretch lines, we verify this conjecture in the case of unpunctured surfaces. \begin{theorem} With notations as above, for any $X,Y\in\T(S_{g,b})$, we have $d_A=d_{Lh}$.
 Moreover, the optimal Lipschitz constant from $X$ to $Y$ is always realized by a homeomorphism. \end{theorem} \begin{proof} It is clear that $d_A\leq d_{Lh}$.
-To prove the theorem, it suffices to {show that} the optimal Liptschitz constant from $X$ to $Y$ is realized by a homeomorphsim from $X$ to $Y$.
+To prove the theorem, it suffices to show that the optimal Lipschitz constant from $X$ to $Y$ is realized by a homeomorphsim from $X$ to $Y$.